junxit/us-congress-bills-110/metadata.md

 - 2007-09-27 — Introduced in House
 - 2007-09-27 — Introduced in House
 - 2007-09-27 — Referred to the House Committee on Armed Services.
+- 2007-10-01 — Considered under suspension of the rules. (consideration: CR H11032-11034)
+- 2007-10-01 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+691.
+- 2007-10-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-01 — Ms. Castor moved to suspend the rules and agree to the resolution.
+- 2007-10-01 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H11032)
+- 2007-10-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H11032)